Viking Cruises fleet

 - (14-nights) "Mediterranean Explorer" (visits 5 countries, included 12 land tours).

-In November 2018, Viking Cruises announced an 11-day ocean cruise itinerary named "Greek Odyssey".
+In November 2018, Viking announced an 11-day itinerary named "Greek Odyssey".
 It is expected to allow passengers to explore the Aegean Sea's ancient empires of antiquity during the quiet season.
 Voyages aboard the Viking Sea are roundtrips from Piraeus-Athens and begin January 2021.
 The itinerary includes 3 new ports of call for the cruise line: Nafplio, Volos and Thessaloniki in Greece, as well as a visit to Ephesus marking Viking's return to Turkey.

 Highlights of the Greek Odyssey itinerary include: